xiXRedNomadXix/Ffuf_wrapper/README.md

 ```bash
 sudo apt install ffuf seclists
 ```
-this should install SecLists in the right place but if not, just move them to `/usr/share/wordlists/` Clone this repository
+This should install SecLists in the right place but if not, just move them to `/usr/share/wordlists/` Clone this repository
 ```bash
 git clone https://github.com/xiXRedNomadXix/Ffuf_wrapper.git